0quz/gitlab-jira-cm/README.md

 This project was written for the change management process of the company.

-The project aims to manage the whole change management process making it automatic.
+It aims to manage the whole change management process making it automatic.
+For example, you create a merge request in GitLab.
+The Cm service creates a Jira task about that merge request.